Particular/docs.particular.net/nservicebus/bridge/scenarios.md

 When a plan is created to move or sunset an endpoint, re-configuring the routing for any endpoint is straightforward and NServiceBus takes care of new messages sent after the endpoint is re-deployed on the new transport.
 However in-flight messages must be carefully considered and action must be taken to ensure these messages arrive at the correct destination, which is not always the place where these messages were originally sent to.

 Take the scenario where a system migrates from the MSMQ transport to the SQL Server transport.
-Moving all endpoints at once would be extremely difficult, as all in-flight messages would be stuck in MSMQ.
+Converting the endpoints to use SQL Server all at once would be difficult, as all in-flight messages would be stuck in MSMQ.
 Instead, the NServiceBus transport bridge can provide a way to migrate these endpoints one-by-one.

 ### Initial situation